TN 22 (06-24)

 3. The 24-month requirement

-For the purposes of the exemption of work activity provision, a beneficiary will be considered to have received title II disability cash benefits for 24 months beginning with the first day of the first month following the 24th month for which he/she received title II disability benefits that he/she was due.
+For the purposes of the exemption of work activity provision, a beneficiary will be considered to have received title II disability cash benefits for 24 months beginning with the first day of the first month following the 24th month for which they received title II disability benefits that they were due.
 The 24 months do not have to be consecutive.
 For EXR cases, the 24-month requirement will have been met when the individual completes the 24-month initial reinstatement period (IRP).

 Any months for which the beneficiary was entitled to title II disability benefits but did not actually receive a title II disability cash benefit will not be counted for the 24-month requirement.
 For example prisoner suspense, Medicare Qualified Government Employee (MQGE), an individual in full workers compensation offset, a childhood disability benefit (CDB) technically entitled to a disability maximum (DMAX), and a supplemental security income (SSI) only recipient.
 However, if the reason the beneficiary did not receive a benefit was because the full payment was withheld to recover an overpayment, to pay attorney fees, or for a garnishment order, consider the benefit received for the purpose of the exemption of work activity provision.